RezaJF/agentic_FinnGen/README.md

 ## Overview
 **Agentic FinnGen** is an advanced multi-agent system designed to accelerate biomedical research using FinnGen data.
 It leverages **Google ADK** and **Gemini** to answer complex research questions by orchestrating specialized agents.

+## Problem Statement
+Biomedical datasets like FinnGen offer immense potential for discovery but are notoriously difficult to navigate.
+Analyzing this data currently requires a rare combination of skills:
+1.  **Domain Knowledge**: Understanding complex phenotypes, ontologies (OMOP), and drug classification systems (ATC).
+2.  **Technical Expertise**: Proficiency in R or Python to write SQL queries, manage database connections, and execute statistical models.
+3.  **Context Switching**: Researchers must constantly toggle between literature search (e.g., Risteys, PubMed) and coding environments, breaking their flow of thought.

+This high barrier to entry slows down research, limits access to bioinformaticians, and leaves valuable insights undiscovered in the data.

 ## Key Features
 -   **Multi-Agent Architecture**:
     -   **Planner**: Orchestrates the workflow and manages state.